Let’s End This Gated vs Ungated Content Battle Once And For All

 Before you secure your content behind a digital wall, you’ll need to first ask yourself:

-1. What Stage Of The Sales Funnel Is This Content Geared Towards?
+Question to Ask Before You Gate Your Content #1: What Stage of The Sales Funnel is This Content Geared Towards?

 All content should be created with a specific stage of the sales funnel in mind.
 TOFU content like blog posts isn't ideal for gating.
 But an in-depth case study on how you’ve helped another company cut costs by 25%......